Trump secures Arizona, completes sweep of swing states – DW – 11/10/2024

 "I very much enjoyed and appreciated working with them previously, and would like to thank them for their service to our country."

-Initially, Pompeo was considered for the post of Secretary of Defense, however, the plans Pompeo shared for Ukraine in July involved sending more ammunition to Ukraine and targeting Russia's energy sector which observers noted on Saturday were contradictory to Trump's campaign statements.
+Initially, Pompeo was considered for the post of Secretary of Defense.
+However, in July, he shared plans for Ukraine that involved sending more ammunition and targeting Russia's energy sector.
+Observers noted on Saturday that these plans contradicted Trump's campaign statements.

-Meanwhile, Haley, who supported Trump's presidency later, initially came down against him heavily when she was contesting against him in the party primaries.
+Meanwhile, Haley, who later supported Trump's presidency, initially criticized him heavily during the party primaries.

+"I was proud to work with President Trump defending America at the United Nations," Haley said on social media.
+"I wish him, and all who serve, great success in moving us forward to a stronger, safer America over the next four years."

 Who will join Trump's cabinet?